Surface . . .

 “T.” Frisk E. pulled him into a hug.

 “Your sister lost them, same time she lost you.
-Your dad’s group was responsible for both of them,” Sans said.
+Your dad had someone against his group that was responsible for both of them,” Sans said.
 “Sorry, Pal.”

 “Toriel raised me,” Frisk E. admitted.
 T. was quiet as she hugged him.
 “When you come back, she will raise you too.”